BGmi/BGmi/README.md

 ## Update Log

+- Remove xunlei-lixian support
 - New download delegate [qbittorrent-webapi](https://www.qbittorrent.org/)
-- Remove python 3.5 support as it has reached its end-of-life
+- Remove Python3.5 support as it has reached its end-of-life
-- Remove python 3.4 support as it has reached its end-of-life
+- Remove Python3.4 support as it has reached its end-of-life
 - Remove Python2 support
-- Transmission rpc authentication configuration
+- Transmission RPC authentication configuration
 - New download delegate [deluge-rpc](https://www.deluge-torrent.org/)
 - You can filter search results by min and max episode